DAY NURSE by Howard Finley Care Ltd

 Qualification: RGN/RMN/RNLD

-Located in County Durham this elderly Nursing Home has a fantastic local reputation and is part of a small family run organisation.
+Located in NORTH WEST LONDON this elderly Nursing Home has a fantastic local reputation and is part of a small family run organisation.

-The role of Clinical Lead will be ideal for a Registered Nurse (RGN/RMN/Registered General Nurse) who involves themselves in delivering and implementing exceptional care for residents with general nursing and dementia care needs and has experience of leading a team.
+The role of DAY NURSE will be ideal for a Registered Nurse (RGN/RMN/Registered General Nurse) who involves themselves in delivering and implementing exceptional care for residents with general nursing and dementia care needs.

 To be considered for this role you will need to be a Registered Nurse (RGN or RMN) with strong clinical skills as well as fantastic leadership skills.